Please make an appointment for bootfitting.

 $879.95

-Out Of Stock - Notify Me
+Available Fall - Notify Me

 Free shipping

 Taking the backcountry world by storm, ATK has become synonymous with class-leading bindings that are durable and performant.
 With its exceptional design and exquisite attention to detail, the Hy Free 13 binding promises to yet again be the binding that all others (in its category) aspire to be.
-Machined from solid aluminum, ALL structural parts (22 per half pair) are made with metal, ensuring these stand up to the hardest skiing, as proven by one of the world's best skiers, Nikolai Shirmer.
+Machined from solid aluminum, ALL structural parts (22 per half pair) are made with metal, ensuring these stand up to the hardest skiing, as proven by one of the world's best skiers, Nikolai Schirmer.
 With its emphasis on skiability, ATK designed the Hy Free to be virtually flat in ski mode, to the delight of many who enjoy flatter alpine bindings, such as the Look Pivot series.

 While heavier than other bindings, such as the Raider Evo 13, the Hy Free 13 binding, for the class that it is in, has extremely polite skinning mannerisms.
 In flat mode, the heel is purposefully situated -18mm below the toe.
 When used with boots with lesser cuff rotation, this allows for easier walking and stride extension.
 When the skin track changes from flat to uphill, two heel risers are present to provide relief to weary legs.